schlumpyj/2017-Robot-Code/README.md

 Powered By The Following:

- -Python 3 (the updated version of 2.7 , just thought id add that for 2.7 users like me)
+ -Python 3 (the updated version of 2.7 , just thought I would add that for 2.7 users like me)
  -Bugs
  -Unintended Features (see item 2, Bugs.)
  -Bad ideas (always need to include a few of these)